• Skip to primary navigation

 • Dark chocolate: Use chocolate with a high cocoa percentage - semisweet at around 60% and bittersweet at 70%.
 I've also chopped them finer, so they are evenly distributed and make slicing easier.

-• Salted butter: According to Alison Roman, you may use unsalted butter and ¾ teaspoon kosher salt (about ½ teaspoon fine sea salt).
+• Salted butter: According to Alison Roman, you may use unsalted butter and ¾ teaspoon kosher salt (about ½ teaspoon fine sea salt or ¼ teaspoon table salt).

 • Turbinado sugar: Also called raw sugar, you can substitute it with sanding or demerara sugar.